Suyashdwivedi/Wiki_Tools/README_Megapixel Hover.md

 ## 🌐 Web Tool Also Available

-Don't want to install a userscript?
+Don’t want to install a userscript?
 You can also check image megapixels directly from your browser using the web tool:

 🔍 <strong>Upload an image</strong> or
 🌐 <strong>Paste an image URL</strong> at:
 👉 <a href="https://suyashdwivedi.github.io/megapixel-checker.html" target="_blank">https://suyashdwivedi.github.io/megapixel-checker.html</a>
 ---
 ## ✨ Features

 - 🖱️ **Hover-based MP Tooltip**